-- Improve physical and mental health outcomes. - Implement mechanisms to identify and address patient safety issues and establish strong relationships with providers to enhance safety within practices and clinics. - Implement mechanisms to monitor and address timely access to services, especially for members with complex or special needs. - Monitor, identify and address health disparities in clinical areas. - Ensure that mechanisms are in place to facilitate and improve continuity, coordination, and transitions of care. - Ensure there is a separation between medical and financial decision making. - Ensure members have access to all medically necessary covered services regardless of race, color, national origin, creed, ancestry, religion, language, age, gender/gender identity, marital status, sexual orientation, health status, or disability. - Ensure quality improvement program goals align with the goals and priorities of the Department of Healthcare Services (DHCS). - Utilize a system or process to maintain and improve quality-of-care in Medicaidbased services for Dual-eligible members. - Monitor, evaluate and take action to improve the quality-of-care delivered to Seniors and People with Disabilities (SPD).
+- Improve physical and mental health outcomes. - Ensure mechanisms are in place to identify and address patient safety issues and foster strong relationships with providers to improve safety within practices and clinics. - Ensure that mechanisms are in place to monitor and address timely access and availability of services, including for those members with complex or special needs.

-- Address all aspects of care; including behavioral health, non-emergency medical transportation, and Long-term Services and Supports (LTSS). - Ensure adequate clinical resources are in place to administer the Quality Program; including a full-time Chief Medical Officer/Director whose responsibility is direct involvement in the implementation of the Quality Improvement activities in accordance with Title 22 CCR Section 53857.
+- Ensure that mechanisms are in place to monitor and address the reduction of health disparities in clinical areas. - Ensure that mechanisms are in place to facilitate and improve continuity, coordination, and transitions of care. - Ensure there is a separation between medical and financial decision-making. - Ensure members have access to all medically necessary covered services regardless of race, color, national origin, creed, ancestry, religion, language, age, gender/gender identity, marital status, sexual orientation, health status, or disability. - Ensure Quality Improvement program goals align with the goals and priorities of the Department of Healthcare Services (DHCS). - Utilize a system or process to maintain and improve quality of care in Medicaid-based services for Dual-eligible members. - Monitor, evaluate and take action to improve the quality of care delivered to Seniors and People with Disabilities (SPD). - Address all aspects of care; including behavioral health, non-emergency medical transportation, and Long-term Services and Supports (LTSS). - Ensure adequate clinical resources are in place to administer the Quality Program; including a full-time Chief Medical Officer/Director whose responsibility is direct involvement in the implementation of the Quality Improvement activities, in accordance with Title 22 CCR Section 53857.